Not registered yet? Please contact our project manager Dr. Nina Donner . This area is only for members of the research consortium.

 Optimising pain relief while minimising side effects

-Two different clinical trials are planned within the QSPainRelief project: The first one on healthy volunteers, the second one on patients suffering from persistent pain after surgery, also called persistent post-surgical pain (PPSP).
+Two different clinical trials have been conducted within the realm of the QSPainRelief project – extending, in part, beyond the end of the project: The first one on healthy volunteers, the second one on patients suffering from persistent pain after surgery, also called persistent post-surgical pain (PPSP).

 Trial 1 – Healthy volunteers